 Total Speakers: Approximately 85 million

-Regions: Turkey, Cyprus, Bulgaria, and significant communities in Germany, Netherlands, and Austria
+Regions: Turkey, Cyprus, Bulgaria, and significant communities in Germany, the Netherlands, and Austria

 Significance: Straddling Europe and Asia, Turkish serves as a gateway language for businesses looking to expand from European markets into the Middle East.
 Turkey’s position as a manufacturing hub and growing consumer market makes Turkish language capabilities increasingly valuable, particularly in e-commerce, retail, and financial services sectors.